-- Handling.
-Once a written grievance has been submitted and reviewed, the Intake Dean will contact the student to arrange a meeting to discuss it.
-The Intake Dean will review the written grievance and supporting documentation provided by the Grievant and may conduct further inquiries and/or solicit additional information as warranted.
-The Intake Dean may also facilitate additional discussions between the Parties to try to resolve the matter at the administrative level. - 2.
-Outcomes. - Agreed Disposition.
-If the Intake Dean is successful in resolving the matter by agreement, the Intake Dean shall prepare a report which includes: 1) the grievance(s), 2) the response(s), 3) the finding(s), and 4) the resolution. - b.
-Unresolved Grievance.
-If the Intake Dean is unsuccessful in resolving the matter by agreement, the Intake Dean shall prepare a report which includes: 1) the grievance(s), 2) the response(s), 3) the findings, and 4) what efforts were taken or proposed to resolve the matter administratively. - c.
-Report Distribution.
-The reports referenced under A & B will be submitted to the Dean with copies to the Grievant and the Subject(s) of the Grievance.

-3. Request for Formal Review.
+- i) Agreed Disposition.
+If the Intake Dean is successful in resolving the matter by agreement, the Intake Dean shall prepare a report which includes: 1) the grievance(s), 2) the response(s), 3) the finding(s), and 4) the resolution. - ii) Unresolved Grievance.
+If the Intake Dean is unsuccessful in resolving the matter by agreement, the Intake Dean shall prepare a report which includes: 1) the grievance(s), 2) the response(s), 3) the findings, and 4) what efforts were taken or proposed to resolve the matter administratively. - iii) Report Distribution.
+The reports referenced under A & B will be submitted to the Dean with copies to the Grievant and the Subject(s) of the Grievance. - e) Request for Formal Review.
 The Grievant or the Subject(s) may request a formal review of unresolved grievances by submitting the Request within ten (10) business days from the date of the Intake Dean's Report to the Dean.

-D. Formal Review of Unresolved Grievances.
+3. Formal Review of Unresolved Grievances.